Introduction

 How ChondroFiller Works

-ChondroFiller is delivered as a non-surgical, ultrasound-guided injection into the joint.
-The collagen-based gel may settle over worn surfaces, adding a protective layer that helps cushion the joint and reduce grinding.
-Its gel can absorb load and adapt to the forces inside a joint (Weizel et al., 2020).
+ChondroFiller is a Class III CE-marked acellular type I collagen scaffold, manufactured by Meidrix Biomedicals in Germany and imported into the UK under prescription.
+It is delivered as a non-surgical, ultrasound-guided outpatient injection into the joint.
+The collagen-based gel self-sets within approximately three to five minutes and may settle over worn joint surfaces, adding a protective layer that helps cushion the joint and reduce grinding.
+Its structure can absorb load and adapt to the forces inside a joint (Weizel et al., 2020).

-Because it is collagen-based, it has biological potential and works with the joint rather than simply masking pain.
-However, it is best understood as a supportive, joint-preserving injection — not a guaranteed repair, cure or reversal of arthritis.
+Because it is collagen-based and acellular, ChondroFiller works by recruiting the patient's own progenitor cells into the scaffold, rather than introducing cells directly.
+It is best understood as a supportive, joint-preserving injection — not a guaranteed repair, cure or reversal of arthritis.

 Who Could Benefit?